colorstackorg/oyster/CONTRIBUTING.md

 # Contributing

-First off, thank you for taking the time to contribute! 🥳 ColorStack is nothing without its community, and that certainly extends to the software that we build.
+First off, thank you for taking the time to contribute! 🥳 ColorStack is nothing without its community and that certainly extends to the software that we build.
 This is a big team effort!

 ## First Things First